 The payroll for the participant is reported on their primary time card with their department.
 The Professional Development Academy will reimburse the department for 50% of the hours in the program each week at the participant's normal hourly wage rate.

 Will the manager be informed of a staff's progress in the program?

 It is important for managers to actively support training and coaching of their staff who participate.
 Professional development specialists will facilitate ongoing discussions and feedback with managers to ensure a staff's success in the program.
-The Institute also encourages participants and managers to discuss their experience in the program regularly, both with supervisors and co-workers.
+The Academy also encourages participants and managers to discuss their experience in the program regularly, both with supervisors and co-workers.

 A participant's current job must remain his/her first priority; therefore, if involvement in the program begins to interfere with current job performance, measures can be put in place to address the problem.
 Professional development specialists will work with the manager and participant to help identify and address issues affecting work performance.

 How can a manager support a staff member's involvement in the program?

 A manager can support a staff member by providing: 1) a flexible schedule for the staff member to participate in classes and internships, 2) ongoing performance feedback to the staff member, 3) opportunities for the staff member to practice new skills on the current job, and 4) support and encouragement throughout the program.